 Council staff use important planning documents to help shape the budget.
 These include things like the corporate plan (our big-picture goals), the operational plan (what we’re doing this year), and the asset management plans (how we look after things like roads, parks and buildings).

-To plan how much money we’ll need - and where it’s going to come from – Council considers a variety of factors, like how much services cost, the level of service we want to provide, any risks or legal requirements, interest rates, what grant funding is available and the overall economy.
+To plan how much money Council needs—and where it’s going to come from—Council considers a variety of factors, like how much services cost, the level of service required, any risks or legal requirements, what grant funding is available and the overall economy.

 Budget planning usually kicks off between January and March.
 During this time, managers and coordinators work on their area’s budget, and the Finance team brings everything together.
-This draft budget then goes to Council’s leadership team, Councillors and the Mayor for briefing and feedback – this process can take up to 4 months as changes are incorporated.
-Once all of the feedback has been considered and the draft budget has been fully compiled, it is sent to the Council Chambers one final time for voting and adoption, and at this meeting Council can implement their final amendments.
+This draft budget then goes to Council’s leadership team, Councillors and the Mayor for briefing and feedback—this process can take up to 4 months as changes are incorporated.
+Once all of the feedback has been considered and the draft budget has been fully compiled, it goes to the elected members one final time for voting and adoption.
+At this meeting the elected members can implement their final amendments.